 The annual AATQB membership is currently £99 and does include your student membership if you are continuing your studies with the AAT.

-If you wish to offer self-employed bookkeeping services, you will also need to apply for a practice license with the AAT.
+If you wish to offer self-employed bookkeeping services, you will also need to apply for a practice licence with the AAT.

 This will enable you to offer self-employed services within the UK that is regulated and supported by the AAT.
-The license is awarded to members according to their qualifications, experience, and CPD.
-Please note – if you offer bookkeeping services presently and have received the letters AATQB but not yet registered for a practice license, then you must apply for one.
+The licence is awarded to members according to their qualifications, experience and CPD.
+Please note – if you offer bookkeeping services presently and have received the letters AATQB but not yet registered for a practice licence, then you must apply for one.
 All AAT members offering bookkeeping services to clients must hold a valid AAT licence.

 - Financial accounts and accounts preparation for sole traders